fastbootstrap/docs/content/components/blankslates/index.md

 Blankslate as placeholders to tell users what can do next when there is no content has been added yet, or is temporarily empty due to the nature of the feature.

-## Empty state
+## Blankslates

-Empty states are used when a list, table, or chart has no items or data to show.
+Blankslates are used when a list, table, or chart has no items or data to show.
 This is an opportunity to provide explanation or guidance to help merchants progress.

 Wrap some content in the outer `.blankslate` wrapper and add the `.blankslate-heading` class to headings to give it the blankslate appearance.